When to Use font-display: swap vs optional for Performance-Critical Web Typography

 - Audit CSS

-@font-facedeclarations for missingfont-display - Validate variable font
+@font-facedeclarations for missingfont-display - Validate that variable font

-wght/opszaxis ranges againstunicode-rangesubsets - Verify
+wghtaxis ranges matchfont-weightdescriptors in@font-face - Verify

-Critical Body Text (Swap)
+Implementation: Critical Body Text with swap

 @font-face {